ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 3. Add your program from 1.2.3 with filename `microbit-program-1-2-3.js`.

 In the [Lab Notebook](README.md):
+1. Answer question 1.1.1.
+2. Answer question 1.1.2.
+3. Answer question 1.1.3.
-1. Link to the program from 1.2.1.
+4. Link to the program from 1.2.1.
-2. Link to a demo video showing the execution of the program from 1.2.1.
+5. Link to a demo video showing the execution of the program from 1.2.1.
-3. Link to the program from 1.2.2.
+6. Link to the program from 1.2.2.
-4. Link to a demo video showing the execution of the program from 1.2.2.
+7. Link to a demo video showing the execution of the program from 1.2.2.
-5. Link to the program from 1.2.3.
+8. Link to the program from 1.2.3.
-6. Link to a demo video showing the execution of the program from 1.2.3.
+9. Link to a demo video showing the execution of the program from 1.2.3.

 ### Step 2: Breaking out of loops with `break`